khenidak/imaginarium/README.md

 # imaginarium

-This is my development machine.
+This is my development machine. be aware that this is *mine* and what works for me does not necessarily work for you.

 ## H/W Configuration